 Whatever the intrepid captain’s involvement in the company, it seems to be Finney who carries the bulk of the load.
-He’s an engaging, enthusiastic man with the kind of energetic brain that suggests he would have made a success of whatever he tried.
-Us hirsute chaps should be thankful it was “gentlemen’s grooming requisites.
+He is an engaging, enthusiastic man with the kind of energetic brain that suggests he would have made a success of whatever he tried.
+Us hirsute chaps should be thankful it was gentlemen’s grooming requisites.

 So, what were you doing before you started Captain Fawcett?